emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 # How to create and use a Sprint in Jira.

-A sprint — also known as an iteration — is a short period in which the development team implements and delivers a discrete and potentially shippable application increment, e.g. a working milestone version.
-In Jira, sprints are planned on the Backlog screen.
+A sprint in Jira is a period of time in which the development team implements and delivers a product increment by completing a set of issues.
+Sprints are planned on the Backlog screen, making it easy to keep track of progress, prioritization, and scope of each issue.

 ## Prerequisities